Charge gap and charge redistribution among copper and oxygen orbitals in the normal state of the Emery model: Summary and conclusions

 \section{Summary and conclusions}

 In summary, we have studied the electronic charge redistribution among Cu and O orbitals and the charge gap in the Emery model at finite temperature with CDMFT.
-The strategy of our work is to map out the charge redistribution in the Zaanen-Sawatzky-Allen scheme, i.e. as a function of the interaction strength $U_d$ and of the bare charge-transfer energy $\Delta$, all the way from the charge-transfer to the Mott-Hubbard regime, with the goal of identifying the microscopic mechanisms controlling its behavior.
+The strategy of our work is to map out this charge redistribution in the Zaanen-Sawatzky-Allen scheme, i.e. as a function of the interaction strength $U_d$ and of the bare charge-transfer energy $\Delta$, all the way from the charge-transfer to the Mott-Hubbard regime, with the goal of identifying the microscopic mechanisms controlling its behavior.
+This charge redistribution allows us to make a link with NMR experiments in cuprates~\cite{Jurkutat:PRB2014, Rybicki:NatComm2016, Jurkutat:PNAS2023}.
+This charge redistribution is inaccessible in a one-band model.

 At zero doping, we constructed the Zaanen-Sawatzky-Allen diagram (Fig.~\ref{fig:zsa}) and characterised the degree of sharing of the hole that localises in the CuO$_2$ unit cell (Fig.~\ref{fig:zero-doping}(a,b)), the local moment on the Cu orbital (Fig.~\ref{fig:zero-doping}(c)) and the size of the correlated gap (Fig.~\ref{fig:gap}).
 Next we quantified the charge redistribution (Fig.~\ref{fig:choVSohc}) and the Cu local moment (Fig.~\ref{fig:moment}) upon varying the electron and hole doping in the range $\delta \in [0, \pm 0.20]$.
 Then in Sec.~\ref{sec:discussion} we rationalised our results within the Zaanen-Sawatzky-Allen framework.